zyossas/cordova-plugin-facebook-connect/README.md

 This is a fork of the [official plugin for Facebook](https://github.com/Wizcorp/phonegap-facebook-plugin/) in Apache Cordova that implements the latest Facebook SDK.
 Unless noted, this is a drop-in replacement.
 You don't have to replace your client code.

 The Facebook plugin for [Apache Cordova](http://cordova.apache.org/) allows you to use the same JavaScript code in your Cordova application as you use in your web application.
-However, unlike in the browser, the Cordova application will use the native Facebook app to perform Single Sign On for the user.
-If this is not possible then the sign on will degrade gracefully using the standard dialog based authentication.

 ## Sample Repo